dhslab/dhslab/_pages/home.md

 **We have direct access to high-throughput sequencers and cutting edge genomic methods** at the McDonnell Genome Institute via David's role as Medical Director of the CLIA sequencing lab.
-We perform our own data analysis on a dedicate compute cluster using analysis pipelines that we developed and implemented for our research.
+We perform our own data analysis on a dedicated compute cluster using analysis pipelines that we developed and implemented for our research.